IrfanAliAnsari/IrfanAliAnsari/README.md

 ###

-<p align="left">I'm Passionate Business Analyst from India<br><br>- 🔭 I’m currently study MBA (Finance and Business Analyst) @ Netaji Subhas University of Technolgy<br>- ⚡ In my free time I try to learn about coding as much as possible.</p>
+<p align="left">I'm Passionate Business Analyst from India<br><br>- 🔭 I’m currently pursuing MBA (Finance and Business Analyst) @ Netaji Subhas University of Technolgy<br>- ⚡ In my free time I try to learn about coding as much as possible.</p>

 ###